hnky/blog/iot-edge-custom-vision-jetson-nano.md

 Now you are ready to run Docker containers that support Tensorflow with GPU.

 ## 3. Create the IoT Edge modules

-Start with cloning the repository that contains the IoT Edge modules and deployment config.
+Start with cloning the repository that contains the sample IoT Edge modules and deployment config.

 ```
-mkdir IoTEdgeModules
-cd IoTEdgeModules
 git clone https://github.com/hnky/iot-edge-custom-vision-jetson-nano
 ```

-The repo contains the follow structure:
+The repo has the following structure:
-- Modules => The folder that holds 3 IoT Edge modules
+- modules => The folder that holds 3 IoT Edge modules
 - deployment.template.json => Template from which the deployment config is created.
 - .env => your secrets

+*Building the containers can take a while*

 **Login to your ACR**
+First we need to login to our Container Registery on the Jetson Nano
 ```
-docker login {your container registry name}.azurecr.io
+docker login [container registry name].azurecr.io
 ```

 ### 3.1 Custom Vision Module
-This module container an application that exposes a model created with the Custom Vision Service through an API on port 80.
+This module contains a small webserver that exposes a model created with the Azure Custom Vision service through an API on port 80.
 This container contains a simple model with 3 classes: Apple, Banana or Negative.

 **Build the container and push to ACR**
 ```
-cd Modules/CustomVisionModule
+cd modules/CustomVisionModule
-docker build . -f Dockerfile.arm64v8 -t AIAprilACR.azurecr.io/customvisionmodule:latest-arm64v8
+docker build . -f Dockerfile.arm64v8 -t [container registry name].azurecr.io/customvisionmodule:latest-arm64v8
-docker push AIAprilACR.azurecr.io/customvisionmodule:latest-arm64v8
+docker push [container registry name].azurecr.io/customvisionmodule:latest-arm64v8
 ```

 **Test the container**
 ```
+# Run the container
-docker run -p 127.0.0.1:80:80 -d AIAprilACR.azurecr.io/customvisionmodule:latest-arm64v8
+docker run -p 127.0.0.1:80:80 -d [container registry name].azurecr.io/customvisionmodule:latest-arm64v8

+# Send a test image of a banana to the containers
 curl -X POST http://127.0.0.1/url -d '{ "url": "https://www.wievultuwbroodtrommel.nl/205-large_default/banaan.jpg"}'
 ```